Become A Future Hilltopper With The Department of Counseling and Student Affairs

 - Student Affairs in Higher Education

-*The Department also provides certificate, certification, Rank I, and an Educational Specialist degree in Counselor Education designed for those with a master’s degree in School Counseling.
+*The Department is not currently accepting applications to the School Counseling program.
+However, the Department does provides certificate, certification, Rank I, and an Educational Specialist degree in Counselor Education designed for those with a master’s degree in School Counseling.

 You may complete up to 4 courses as a non-degree seeking student before you are enrolled in a program.
 You must gain the approval from the class instructor to enroll in the course and comply with all departmental policies.
 For example, to enroll in a practicum or internship course, you must complete the practice preparation sequence and all required paperwork in addition to gaining approval from the clinical coordinator.
 Please note that completing courses as a non-degree seeking student does not meet the eligibility requirements to receive financial aid and we cannot guarantee it will complete your requirements for state licensure or national certification.